hugo-hamon/hugo-hamon/README.md

 </div>

 # 🔥 About me
 Hi !
 I'm a data scientist student at UFR Sciences et Technique St Etienne du Rouvray in France.
 What i love the more to do is programming in different fields like machine learning, computer graphics, Supervised learning...
+I'm looking for a 2 month internship for 2023 to complete my computer science degree.

 # 📪 Contact
 <div id="badges" align="center">